AviatrixSystems/Docs/HowTos/ipmotion.rst

 ----------------------------

 This step launches an Aviatrix IPmotion gateway and builds an encrypted IPSEC tunnel between the two subnets.
-Note the gateway size reflects how many on-prem VMs can be supported, as the table shown below.
+Note the IPmotion gateway size reflects how many on-prem VMs can be supported, as the table shown below.

 ===============================    ================================================================================